 Hexen, also known by its chemical name N-Ethylhexedrone, is a psychoactive drug that was once developed for medical purposes but other alternatives have since replaced it.
 Today, it’s almost exclusively used as a designer drug for recreational purposes.
 Hexen is a stimulant in the cathinone class of drugs.
-It’s development led to the discovery of methylenedioxypyrovalerone (MDPV), which is another popular designer drug.
+It is a federally controlled substance under Schedule I. It’s development led to the discovery of methylenedioxypyrovalerone (MDPV), which is another popular designer drug.

 Designer drugs are substances that can be used to achieve psychoactive effects that are similar to more widely known illicit substances.
 Designer drugs are used and developed to circumvent existing drug laws.
 Hexen’s effects are often compared to cocaine, a notable illegal drug.
 Lesser-known stimulants like Hexen, MDPV, and alpha-PVP (flakka) are sold and used instead.